General

 So, if you wish to pursue this method, make sure you can get enough links to actually rank your articles.
 Some SEO companies do a fantastic job with their organic outreach, but you might also try out strategies such as guest posting.

-The good thing about evergreen pieces is that they remain relevant for quite a while.
+The good thing about evergreen content pieces is that they remain relevant for quite a while.
 In other words, you have more than enough time to get the necessary exposure.
 Then again, you shouldn’t stall the link-building process, as it’s best to gain traction soon after posting the article.

-Best practices for topical posts
+Best practices for creating topical content

 Topical content focuses on specific events that happened in the last few days or weeks.
 In most cases, SEO experts use Google Trends to analyze what people are looking for and provide them with fresh content to answer their queries.